mitanshukr/bootstrapWithWordpress/README.md

 **_Check out the static UI of the project_**: https://bootstrap2wordpress.netlify.app/

 **Note**: The website hosted on Netlify is just a static UI of what I built on Wordpress.
-You can download the _bootstraptowordpress.zip_ file to check and use the complete implementation of Theme.
+You can download the _bootstrap2wordpress.zip_ file to check and use the complete implementation of Theme.

 ### Learning:
 + Refreshed my basics; HTML, CSS, Bootstrap and PHP.